Luchador/GUD/tools/geditor/docs/ROOM_MODE.md

 The main viewport modes are Vertex (1), Edge (2), Face (3), Room (4), and Vertex Paint (5).
 The room button uses `room_select_off/on.png`.
 Model Editor painting also uses 5.
-The Vertex Snap toolbar button, Vertex menu entry, and V shortcut are removed.
+Snap to Vertex is a toggle under the Vertex menu, with shortcut V while in Vertex mode.
+Entering Room mode turns snapping off.
 Numeric shortcuts leave edit fields and combo boxes alone.

 Press 4 and click a background face, object, or character.
 The whole room is selected, including both background layers, its Stan tiles, connected portal